Don't Play Favorites: Minority Guidance for Diffusion Models: Background

 \section{Background}

-Before going into details of our work, we briefly review several key elements of diffusion-based generative models.
-We provide an overview of diffusion models with a particular focus on Denoising Diffusion Probabilistic Models (DDPM)~\citep{ho2020denoising} that our framework is based upon.
-Also, we review the classifier guidance~\citep{dhariwal2021diffusion} which provides a basic principle for our sampling technique.
+Before delving into details of our work, we briefly review several key concepts related to diffusion-based generative models.
+We provide an overview of diffusion models with a particular focus on Denoising Diffusion Probabilistic Models (DDPM)~\citep{ho2020denoising} that our framework is based upon. {Also, we cover Tweedie's denoising formula~\citep{robbins1992empirical} that plays an important role in developing our metric.} We review the classifier guidance~\citep{dhariwal2021diffusion} which provides a basic principle for our sampling technique.